-Community outings encompass many environments and many goals and objectives.
-Outings can range from recreation and leisure activities like spring hiking and swimming to skill-building activities at Target, the grocery store, etc. Any location in the community that a student may find himself or herself with his or her family is targeted.
-During the community outings, relevant goals are developed further and worked on by teachers.
-Community outings take place a minimum of once per week and usually last the entire day.
+Weekly community outings in the Preschool Program encompass many environments and many goals and objectives.
+Outings can range from recreation and leisure activities like swimming to skill-building activities at Target, the grocery store, etc. Any location in the community that a student may find himself or herself with his or her family is targeted.
+During the community outings, the students work on regular treatment goals, as well as specific community goals.
+Community outings take place once per week and typically last the full session.